microsoftgraph/msgraph-sdk-php/docs/Examples.md

 ```

+For scenarios where your application may need to make requests for multiple users using the same `GraphServiceClient`, the `InMemoryAccessTokenCache` can
-To initialize the cache with multiple TokenRequestContext-AccessToken pairs, `withToken` can be used:
+be initialized with multiple TokenRequestContext-AccessToken pairs using `withToken`:
 ```php

 use Microsoft\Kiota\Authentication\Cache\InMemoryAccessTokenCache;